 CLA Goal: The target goal in the Strategic Plan is for a mean score in the “Above Expected” category, meaning a value-added z-score of z = 1 or higher.CLA Performance Task Results

-Graduation Class Calendar Year Performance Task Mean Score for LaGrange College Seniors Expected Score for LaGrange College Seniors Value-Added Percentile 2019 1058 1060 z = - 0.04 2020 1041 1057 z = - 0.30 2021 1089 1049 z = 0.76 2022 1104 1062 z = 0.80 Source: Collegiate Learning Assessment Results According to the CLA company, a CLA Performance Task presents a real-world situation in which an issue, problem, or conflict is identified.
+Graduation Class Calendar Year Performance Task Mean Score for LaGrange College Seniors Expected Score for LaGrange College Seniors Value-Added Percentile 2020 1041 1057 z = - 0.30 2021 1089 1049 z = 0.76 2022 1104 1062 z = 0.80 2023 1083 1067 z = 0.30 Source: Collegiate Learning Assessment Results According to the CLA company, a CLA Performance Task presents a real-world situation in which an issue, problem, or conflict is identified.
 Students are asked to assume a relevant role to address the issue, suggest a solution, or recommend a course of action based on the information provided in the Document Library.
 Subscores of the Performance Task measure three important skills: analytical problem-solving, writing effectiveness, and writing mechanics.

 The threshold is reasonable because it is based on CLA's hierarchical linear modeling (HLM).
 Approximately 72% of those institutions who participate in CLA are those whose highest degree is a master’s degree, which is also the highest degree that LaGrange College offers.

 Over the past four time periods, the Performance Task Mean score, based on three-year averages, has ranged from a low of 1041 to a high of 1104.
 Therefore, LaGrange College senior mean scores have been consistent across the years.
-The threshold has been reached for the past two years.
-Over the past four years, the value-added score for the Performance Task has ranged from –0.3 to 0.8, with the most recent being 0.8.
-That value-added score puts LaGrange College seniors in the 82nd percentile for value added.
-While not reaching the goal, the most recent year shows improvement towards that goal.
+The threshold has been reached for the past three years, but the goal has not been reached for any of the four years.
+Over the past four years, the value-added score for the Performance Task has ranged from –0.3 to 0.8.

 In order to help students improve in the important skills tested on the Performance Task, some departments and programs have created course-related assignments that cover those skills that are assessed on the Performance Task.
 Major program faculty are given subscore results for their graduating seniors so that weak and strong areas may be identified as related to other graduating seniors outside the program.
 Also, some programs have chosen to use the performance task subscores when assessing their student learning outcomes related to communication.